descope/python-sdk/README.md

     entity_id="my-idp-entity-id",
     idp_cert="<your-cert-here>",
-    redirect_url="https://your.domain.com", # Global redirection after successful authentication domain="tenant-users.com" # Users authentication with this domain will be logged in to this tenant )
+    redirect_url="https://your.domain.com", # Global redirection after successful authentication domains=["tenant-users.com"] # Users authentication with these domains will be logged in to this tenant )

 # Alternatively, configure using an SSO metadata URL